We're proud to represent...

 James Evans is an author, historian and television producer specialising in history documentaries.
 After achieving a first in History at Oxford, James went on to pursue his PhD, focusing on perceptions of the nationality question in the new state of Yugoslavia after WWI.
 His doctoral thesis was published by I.B.Tauris in 2005.
 James has subsequently carved a successful career in television, working with the likes of David Starkey, Niall Ferguson, Michael Wood and David Reynolds, with broadcast credits including Battle Castles, Western Civilisation, The Story of England and Long Shadow.

 Merchant Adventurers: The Voyage of Discovery That Transformed Tudor England was James’ critically-acclaimed first book for a wider market, published by W&N in the UK and Pegasus in the US.
 James' latest book 'Emigrants: Why The English Sailed To The New World' explores the stories of the ordinary English men and women who risked crossing the Atlantic in the 17th century to find a better life.
-It was published in the UK by Weidenfeld & Nicolson on July 6th 2017 and received rave reviews in The Times, Telegraph, Spectator and FT, amongst others.
-James' book was also recently published in the US.
+It was published in the UK by Weidenfeld & Nicolson on July 6th 2017 and received rave reviews in The Times, Telegraph, Spectator and FT, as well as being an Evening Standard no1 London bestseller.
+James' book was also recently published in the US, resulting in a series of speaking engagements on Cunard's QM2 crossing from Southampton to New York and an appearance at the Seaport Museum, NYC.
 You can watch a short clip of James here and listen to his Emigrants podcast in conversation with Dan Snow here.

 John Hudson is the UK military’s chief survival instructor, designing and implementing the training of instructors in Land, Sea, and Extreme Environment Survival.
 Prior to joining the RAF as a helicopter pilot, John studied Product Design at Leeds College of Art.
 He has penned the joint services survival training manual, revised the RAF’s aide memoir found in all military aircraft survival packs and advised on the UK’s SERE (Survive Evade Resist Extract) training film, watched by all service personnel before deployment overseas.